740i/Writeups/mantis/mantis.md

 https://www.trustedsec.com/2014/12/ms14-068-full-compromise-step-step/

-So thanks to Hackthebox.eu for all the great machines, and lkys37en for creating this one was a fun time.
+Thanks to Hackthebox.eu for all the great machines, and lkys37en for creating this one was a fun time.